open-edge-platform/o11y-charts/apps/orch-otelcol/README.md

 # orch-otelcol

-Custom-built OpenTelemetry Collector with orchestrator specific build settings.
+Application `orch-otelcol` is a custom-built OpenTelemetry Collector with build settings specific to [edgenode-observability](../../charts/edgenode-observability) requirements.